cinderblockgames/actual-budget-stateless/README.md

 The initial goal of this project is to provide readonly access to the data, with potential for update support in future releases.

-## Contribution Policy

-This project adheres to the [SciActive Human Contribution Policy 2-NE](HUMAN-CONTRIBUTION-POLICY-2-NE.md).

 ![SciActive Human Contribution Policy seal](https://raw.githubusercontent.com/cinderblockgames/actual-budget-stateless/refs/heads/main/Seal-of-Human-Authorship-300.png)